 During the course, many questions may arise that are not clear to the student.
 These are handled via emailed request for information questions; if a email answer doesn't work then a second email requesting a telephone calls are welcome.
 To save on telephone expenses for our students these calls will be scheduled by email and then we will place the call at an agreed time, in the continental United States.

 An important technique in our estimating structure is breakouts for bidding and future project management purposes, we see quite a few estimators that do not utilize these and wonder why?
 Breaking out an estimate into small sections can increase an estimator’s speed, will almost certainly increase their accuracy, these breakouts provide your firm a jump start on managing projects efficiently.
 We look at breakouts as the gift that just keeps giving, pay for it once on the initial estimate and take advantage of it during the estimating process into the final review (before the bid is released), and then jump start your firms project management on awarded projects.

 This class option is not for everyone, but it has many advantages, you do not need to pay for a private class, or wait for a scheduled course in your area.
 The best advantage is that the class will be geared to help each individual.
 If you are more advanced, your training will allow for your previous knowledge.
 If you are just starting with limited knowledge in our industry, we accommodate your knowledge level.
 We are ready to start within days of your decision to take the class.

-If estimating is where your firm needs are this year, we have sixteen years’ experience teaching contractors and well over forty years of actual estimating experience, our last bid was late last month.
-We still have two months to make an impact on your 2014 business.
+If estimating is where your firm needs are this year, we have sixteen years’ experience teaching contractors and well over forty years of actual estimating experience, our last bid was submitted on March16, 2015.
 Contact us; we can discuss what may work best for your company.